-Our children have weekly access to the ICT suite, as well as regular opportunities to use laptops and learnpads.
-We are about to introduce iPads to support the children's development of computing and technological skills.
-Programming, animation, word processing and hyperlinks' skills are also taught in school.
-There is a lunchtime coding club, in which children are used as the experts to teach peers skills such as using Python etc. Our year 5 / 6 children have since Spring 2017, had regular opportunities to use the Clever Touch TVs in their classrooms and this too supports the development of skills.
+Our children have weekly access to the ICT suite, as well as regular opportunities to use laptops and iPads.
+We also have an iPad in each classroom and children have access to a bank of laptops and iPads.
+Programming, animation, coding, word processing skills are also taught in school.
+There is a lunchtime coding club, in which children are used as the experts (Digital Leaders) to teach peers skills such as using Python etc. There are Clever Touch TVs in all classrooms and this too supports the development of skills.

-Personal, Social, Health and Citizenship Education
+Personal, Social, Health and Education (PSHE) / Relationships and Sex Education (RSE)